How to Find & Understand the Law

-What most of us tend to think of when we think of “the law” are the acts passed by our national and state legislatures.
-We may understand, for example, that Congress has decided that capital gains will currently be taxed at 15%, or that our state legislators have determined that it’s illegal to discriminate against someone in the workplace based on their sexual orientation.
+What most of us tend to think of when we think of the law are the acts passed by our national and state legislatures.
+We may understand, for example, that Congress has decided that capital gains will currently be taxed at 15%, or that our state legislators have determined that it’s illegal to discriminate against someone in the workplace based on his or her sexual orientation.

 We’ll discuss how to use and understand statutes in greater detail in Chapter 5.